mrkwrght/mrkwrghtdotcom/_posts/2020-05-25-most-days-in-lockdown.md

 7:40 : coffee and toast.

 7:50 : 15 minute walk around the park near my flat, it was a run but Iv hurt my knee.

 8:00: more coffee.

-8:30: start work, normally finishing stuff up from yesterday and checking my list for today 9:00: start on whatever is top of my list.
+8:30: start work, normally finishing stuff up from yesterday and checking my list for today.

+9:00: start on whatever is top of my list.

 10:00: stand up, use list to tell what I did yesterday and what I do doing today. ( I lost track of what day is it like 3 weeks ago, its just 1 2 3 4 5)

 10:30: continue with task or start a new task from the list.

 11:00: third cup of coffee.

 11:30: push something to github, remember small and often commits kids!